programingjd/autohotkey/README.md

 ### Accentuated chars: ###

-Use backquote (`) followed by the character and then the accent key.
+Use backtick (`) followed by the character and then the accent key.

 Examples: